 Simon Staughton arrives in Australia from England and quickly builds a vast property empire.
 He eventually controls over 102,000 acres.

 Upon Simon Staughton’s death, his children divide the land holdings into four lots and Eynesbury is created.

-This was a busy year for Tom Staughton.
+This was a busy year for Samuel Staughton.
 A fierce advocate for the local community, he’s not only elected to the Victorian parliament, he also founds the Melton footy club and is unanimously elected president.
-Way to go, Tom.
+Way to go, Samuel.

 The first annual Wyndham vs Eynesbury cricket match is held.
 We’re not sure of the score, sorry.

 After donating the land for the railway line, Samuel is on hand to see Melton Station opened.
 No Myki required.

 The first renovation of Eynesbury Homestead is completed with a billiard room and ballroom added.